 Crystal River is fun, fun, fun!
 Abundant in natural beauty, wildlife, history, and entertainment, this is a city on Florida’s Gulf Coast that you need to visit.
+Below are our top recommendations for things to do in Crustal River.

 Here at BTTM, we always embrace the idea of discovering what’s in your own back yard.
 We’d always heard of Crystal River and how beautiful it was and were excited to take a weekend and explore this area of Florida that we had never been to.
 It certainly did not disappoint and we now believe that it is a Florida destination that everyone should visit.